evansagge/resume/README.md

 ## Evan Sagge
 ***
-**Software Developer**
-San Francisco, CA | <evansagge@gmail.com> | <http://github.com/evansagge>
+**Lead Software Engineer, Software Architect, Technical Lead** San Francisco, CA | <evansagge@gmail.com> | <http://github.com/evansagge>

+Software professional with over ten years of experience in software design and development.

+I focus on leading software teams build lean and clean web applications and services, and designing and implementing service oriented architectures.

-I am a software developer with a focus on web applications development, with years of experience in various languages such as Ruby, Java, PHP and C/C++.
-I specialize in writing web applications, with a focus on Ruby and Rack-based frameworks.
-I also write code in Javascript and design clean and simple web interfaces.
+With an aim towards full-stack engineering, I specialize in producing web applications and services using Ruby on Rails and other Rack-based frameworks.
+I also write Javascript/Coffeescript and design clean and simple HTML5/CSS3-compliant web UIs.

-I am heavily influenced with agile development practices, mostly from Scrum, REST-ful web development, test-driven development, behavior-driven development, and DCI.
-In software that I design and code, I strive to ensure that the desired application behavior are properly identified from a practical standpoint and at the same time focusing on delivering efficient, usable, manageable and modular software.
+I am heavily influenced by agile development techniques, Scrum, Kanban, REST, test-driven development, behavior-driven development, MVC, DCI, and other lean coding techniques, ensuring that the desired software behavior are properly identified from a pragmatic approach and with clear parameters, and focusing on delivering simple, efficient, and usable software.

+In my free time, I enjoy playing soccer, hiking, running, biking, and traveling to new places.

-I also keep a repository of personal and open-source projects on my Github page: <http://github.com/evansagge>.
+I also keep a repository of personal and open-source projects on my Github page: http://github.com/evansagge.

 ***
 ### Specializations
 ***
 Ruby, Ruby on Rails, Javascript, Ember.js